terraform-aws-modules/terraform-aws-dynamodb-table/examples/autoscaling/README.md

 # DynamoDB Table autoscaling example

 Configuration in this directory creates AWS DynamoDB table with autoscaling.
+Be sure to read [the note](../../README.md#Notes) about autoscaling settings causing the table to be recreated.

 ## Usage